 5) Talk to a loved one.
 While mental health disorders are not only confined to one month of the year, May is a good reminder to increase your awareness and check in on yourself and others.

 Lastly, please use Mental Health Awareness Month as a reminder to be kind to yourself.
-Practice self-care with granting yourself some extra rest, participating in your favorite activities you don’t normally make time for, spending time with family and friends, or even indulging in a cupcake or two.
+Practice self-care by granting yourself some extra rest, participating in your favorite activities you don’t normally make time for, spending time with family and friends, or even indulging in a cupcake or two.
 Your well-being matters, and taking care of yourself is the first step in being fully present and engaged with others.

 – Kiara Kuenzler, Psy.D., Licensed Psychologist, President and CEO